nueverest/blowdrycss/docs/advancedtopics.rst

 Advanced Topics
 ===============

+.. index:: single: Advanced Topics

 - Use ```watchdog`` <https://pypi.python.org/pypi/watchdog/0.8.3>`__ to automate CSS compilation.
 - Learn about clashing aliases and property aliases.
-- How to change settings in blowdry.py.
+- How to change settings in ``blowdry.py``.
 - Customizing the alias dictionary.
 - How to build a plugin.
 - pro-tip: Want to share your site with a client, co-worker, or colleague.
 Use `ngrok <https://ngrok.com/>`__